Mahkda/surf-compare/README.md

 # surf-compare
-Project of an application that would help compare different suf spot
+Project of an application that would help compare different surf spot